-Once prepared, transfer the dip to a sealed container and store in the refrigerator for three to five days.
+Once prepared, transfer the dip to a sealed container and store it in the refrigerator for up to three to five days.

-This dip will firm up once chilled, so before serving, allow the dip to return to room temperature by letting it sit out for about 30 minutes.
+This dip will firm up once chilled, so before serving, allow the dip to return to room temperature by letting it sit on the counter for about 30 minutes.

 Can you freeze apple brickle dip?

 Due to the cream cheese in this recipe, I cannot recommend freezing this dip.
 The freezing and thawing process causes the texture of cream cheese to change, and in most cases, it will ruin the smooth creaminess of this dip.

 How long can you leave out a dessert dip?